ESkripichnikov/image-colorization-api/README.md

 - WandB: A tool for visualizing and tracking machine learning experiments.
 - GitHub: The version control system and code hosting platform used for managing the repository.

-## Repository Structure

-The structure of this repository is organized as follows:

-- **app**: Contains the main source code for the Image Colorization API.
-  - `main.py`: The main FastAPI application.
-  - `colorization.py`: The colorization logic and model inference functions.
-- **models**: Stores the trained models and ONNX model files.
-- **data**: The dataset used for training the models.
-- **scripts**: Additional scripts for data processing, model training, and experimentation.
-- **tests**: Unit tests for the functionality of the service.
-- **requirements.txt**: A file listing the required Python dependencies for running the service.
-- **Dockerfile**: The Dockerfile for containerizing the Image Colorization API.
-- **README.md**: The file you are currently reading, providing an overview of the repository and its structure.

 Feel free to explore each directory for more details about the specific components and functionalities of the Image Colorization Service.